marcan/rtlmic/README.md

 perform well near DC.
 You can work around this by choosing a different center frequency with `-f`.

-You may want to play around with other parametes, e.g. adjusting the tuner gain (`-g`) and squelch threshold (`-s`), as well as the audio gain (`-a`).
+You may want to play around with other parameters, e.g. adjusting the tuner gain (`-g`) and squelch threshold (`-s`), as well as the audio gain (`-a`).
 If your channels are spaced closely together, lower the transition width (`-t`) and use a tight deviation (`-w`).
 Note that lowering the transition width increases CPU